List of Left Behind characters: Dr. Tsion Ben-Judah

 Tsion Ben-Judah, pronounced "Zion", is a Jewish rabbinical scholar and former student of Chaim Rosenzweig.
-Ben-Judah was commissioned by the Israeli government three years before the Rapture to undertake a study as to how the Jews would recognize the Messiah when he comes.
-Ben-Judah was beginning to conclude that Jesus of Nazareth met the descriptions of prophecy, but had not committed himself when Christ raptured His church.
+Ben-Judah is commissioned by the Israeli government three years before the Rapture to undertake a study as to how the Jews would recognize the Messiah when he comes.
+Ben-Judah begins to conclude that Jesus of Nazareth meets the descriptions of prophecy, but has not committed himself when Christ raptures his church.

-Two weeks later, when United Nations secretary-general and Antichrist Nicolae Carpathia and a host of American and Israeli delegates arrived in Israel to sign a seven-year treaty of peace, and at the behest of Buck Williams, Ben-Judah guided Buck (Kirk Cameron) to the Western Wall so that he could speak with the two prophets, Eli and Moishe, men resurrected from Biblical times to bear witness to Christ and begin converting 144,000 Jews to become witnesses for Him.
+Two weeks later, when United Nations secretary-general and Antichrist Nicolae Carpathia and a host of American and Israeli delegates arrive in Israel to sign a seven-year treaty of peace, and at the behest of Buck Williams, Ben-Judah guides Buck to the Western Wall so that he can speak with the two prophets, Eli and Moishe, men resurrected from biblical times to bear witness to Christ and begin converting 144,000 Jews to become witnesses for Christ.

-The meeting with the two witnesses had a profound effect on Ben-Judah, who spoke Nicodemus's words to Jesus, while the two witnesses took turns speaking Jesus' words.
-Ben-Judah went away from the meeting with much to think and pray about.
-The next day, Carpathia and the Israelis signed the peace treaty, and shortly after that, Ben-Judah made a one-hour broadcast on GNN International to present his findings.
-At the end of it, he proclaimed that Jesus was the Messiah and was coming again soon.
+The meeting with the two witnesses has a profound effect on Ben-Judah, who speaks Nicodemus's words to Jesus, while the two witnesses take turns speaking Jesus' words.
+Ben-Judah leaves the meeting with much to think and pray about.
+The next day, Carpathia and the Israelis sign the peace treaty, and shortly after, Ben-Judah makes a one-hour broadcast on GNN International to present his findings.
+At the end, he proclaims that Jesus is the Messiah and will be coming again soon.

-Many Israelis and Jews worldwide were outraged at Ben-Judah, but he began to teach and meet with Jews all around the world, as more and more began to convert to Christ.
-Eighteen months later, his wife and teenage stepchildren were horribly slaughtered and Ben-Judah, the chief suspect, was forced into hiding.
-Buck was guided to him with hints from the two witnesses at the Wailing Wall, and secretly conducted Ben-Judah out of Israel by way of Egypt, to be flown back to the United States for exile and sanctuary.
+Many Israelis and Jews worldwide are outraged at Ben-Judah, but he begins to teach and meet with Jews all around the world as more and more began to convert to Christ.
+Eighteen months later, his wife and teenage stepchildren are horribly slaughtered; Ben-Judah, the chief suspect, is forced into hiding.
+Buck is guided to him with hints from the two witnesses at the Wailing Wall, and secretly conducts Ben-Judah out of Israel by way of Egypt, to be flown back to the United States for exile and sanctuary.